-Both fully online and hybrid courses offer the same quality and learning experiences and require the same time commitment as traditional, face-to-face courses but with added flexibility.
+Both fully-online and hybrid courses offer the same quality and learning experiences and require the same time commitment as traditional, face-to-face courses but with added flexibility.
 Full college credit is awarded upon successful completion of internet-based courses and credit hours are equivalent to those offered on campus.

-Visit the college website for the latest schedule of fully online and hybrid courses.
-Fully online courses will include INT or similar designation in the section number.
-Hybrid courses will contain HYB or similar designation in the section number.
+Visit the College website for the latest schedule of fully-online and hybrid courses.
+Hybrid courses will contain HY or similar designation in the section number.